Erlo99/WmsWebApi/README.md

 -user operations on locations for verification<br/>
 -every endpoint has action summary <br/>

-For endpoints in pagination to order by use camelCase with first upper letter example: "/api/user" order by = "RoleId"
+For endpoints with pagination to order by use camelCase with first upper letter example: "/api/user" order by = "RoleId"

 Roles:<br/>
 -SuperAdmin,<br/>